Blog

 Conclusion

-Mild abdominal pain that goes away on its own may not require any medical treatment.
+Mild pain in the lower right abdomen that goes away on its own may not require any medical treatment.
 However, if you have any persisting, severe, stabbing, or sudden pain, you should talk to a medical professional, as you never know when it might be a life-threatening condition.